curl/everything-curl/cmdline/urls/query.md

 (`#`).

 The query can be any string of characters really as long as they are URL encoded.
-It is very common to set it to a sequence of key/value pairs separated by ampersands (`&`).
+It is a common practise to use a sequence of key/value pairs separated by ampersands (`&`).
 Like in `https://example.com/?name=daniel&tool=curl`.